Shower Posse

-The Shower Posse is a Jamaican gang, started by Lester Lloyd Coke, which is involved with drug and arms smuggling.
-Its home is in Tivoli Gardens in Jamaica, but it primarily operates in the Canadian province of Ontario and the US states of New York, New Jersey and Pennsylvania.
+The Shower Posse is a Jamaican gang, started by Lester Lloyd Coke, which is involved in drug and arms smuggling.
+Its home is in Tivoli Gardens in Jamaica.
+It has several North American branches.
+The North American branches were first founded by Vivian Blake in the Canadian city of Toronto, Ontario.
+The gang operates in expatriate Jamaican communities in the US states of New York, New Jersey, Pennsylvania, and the city of Miami, Florida.

-The gang has a strong international presence among expatriate Jamaican communities in North America.
-In the United States, a branch was founded by Vivian Blake and it has a prominent role in the New York City drug trade.
-The gang also has a large presence in Toronto.

 Name

 There are differing reports on the origin of the name.
 One theory is that it comes from the promises of its associated politicians to shower supporters with gifts.
 Another view is that it is a reference to the gang showering opponents with bullets.
 A third theory is that the gang got its name from the Jamaica Labour Party (JLP) election slogan 'Shower', which was a response to the PNP's 'Power' that was coined from Manley's 'Power for the people' slogan in the 1970s.